O’Neill has 4 RBIs, Cardinals beat Diamondbacks 4-2

 Eduardo Escobar hit his 19th homer for Arizona, which snapped a four-game win streak.

-His two-run double in the first inning gave the Cardinals a 2-0 lead.
-He added a homer off Merrill Kelly (7-9) in the third to push the advantage to 4-1.

 Hudson (8-4) gave up three hits and two runs in a 94-pitch stint.
 He struck out five and walked four.
+Hudson wriggled out of a bases-loaded no-out jam in the second after giving up a run-scoring hit to Nick Ahmed.

+“When you’re tested in uncomfortable situations, he figures out a way to bear down and execute,” St. Louis manager Mike Shildt said.
+“He gutted it up – did his part.”

+Hudson struck out Jarrod Dyson and then got Ketel Marte to fly out to preserve the 2-1 lead.

 Carlos Martinez got the last four outs for his fourth save in six chances.